-- Repayment of up to an aggregate of \$300,000 in loans made to us by our sponsor to cover offering-related and organizational expenses; - Reimbursement for any out-of-pocket expenses related to identifying, investigating, negotiating and completing an initial business combination; and - Repayment of loans which may be made by our sponsor or an affiliate of our sponsor or certain of our officers and directors to finance transaction costs in connection with an intended initial business combination.
+- Repayment of up to an aggregate of \$300,000 in loans made to us by our sponsor to cover offering-related and organizational expenses; - Reimbursement for any out-of-pocket expenses related to identifying, investigating, negotiating and completing an initial business combination; and - Repayment of loans which may be made by our sponsor or an affiliate of our sponsor or transaction costs in connection with an intended initial business combination.
 Up to \$2,000,000 of such loans may be convertible into warrants of the post-business combination entity at a price of \$1.00 per warrant at the option of the lender.
 The warrants would be identical to the private placement warrants.
-Except for the foregoing, the terms of such loans, if any, have not been determined and no written agreements exist with respect to such
+Except for the foregoing, the terms of such loans, if any, have not been determined and no written agreements exist with respect to such loans.